 As for the courses, I particularly enjoyed the research-oriented teaching methodology.
 By the end of the taught semesters, I did not feel stressed about coming up with my own ideas for a thesis.
 This also prepared me for writing an application for a PhD position.

-I am currently a third-year PhD student in the International Doctorate in Experimental Approaches to Language and Brain (IDEALAB).
-I have travelled between IDEALAB partner universities in Italy, Australia and The Netherlands (Groningen), where I am supervised by internationally renowned researchers, and I have access to neuroimaging and neuromodulation techniques which I was able to use during my experiments.
+I finished my PhD in the International Doctorate in Experimental Approaches to Language and Brain (IDEALAB).
+I have travelled between IDEALAB partner universities in Italy, Australia and The Netherlands (Groningen), where I was supervised by internationally renowned researchers, and I have access to neuroimaging and neuromodulation techniques which I was able to use during my experiments.
 The fact that I had already learned about Event Related Potentials (ERPs) during EMCL, made it easier for me to address my PhD topic from different perspectives.
+Currently I am working as one of the teachers at the neurolinguistics departement in Groningen.

 EMCL has strengthen my desire to pursuit an academic career.
-I am confident that the network that I have established and the skills that I have acquired in the past five years will be key to reach my goals.
+I am confident that the network that I have established and the skills that I have acquired will be key to reach my goals.

 A Research Master in Linguistics seemed a perfect fit